Lifespan, hypertension rate of kidney donors similar to general population.

 “The amount of information about the long-term risks and benefits of donating a kidney is limited,” Dr. Ibrahim said.
 “We are hoping that these data will help better delineate issues surrounding living kidney donation.”

-Ron Shapiro, MD, professor of surgery at the
+Ron Shapiro, MD, professor of surgery at the University of Pittsburgh, agreed that the data underscore the long-term safety of donation.

 “It is not perfect, but it is better than anything out there, except for the Scandinavian data—which demonstrate better long-term survival in donors than in the general population, but this is not a surprise, given the selection bias that only healthy people were allowed to donate.
-In terms of detailed follow-up, however, nothing compares to the
+In terms of detailed follow-up, however, nothing compares to the Minnesota experience.”

 Furthermore, the average serum creatinine level was 1 mg/dL in people who had donated at least 30 years earlier.
 The estimated GFR had declined only gradually in the donors, reaching a level of approximately 40 mL/min/1.73 m2 after at least 30 years post-donation.
 The rates of hypertension were 32.7% among those who had donated 30-34 years earlier, and 36.2% among those who had donated at least 35 years before.